aws-amplify/amplify-js/packages/amazon-cognito-identity-js/README.md

 # Developer Note: Please Update to Amplify v6

 We recommend using the Amplify JavaScript library's Auth features in place of the Amazon Cognito Identity SDK.
-The Amplify JavaScript library offers a modern, fully-typed and performant experience for Auth use cases.
+The Amplify JavaScript library offers a modern, fully-typed, and performant experience for Auth use cases with tree-shaking built-in for bundle size reduction.

 ## Amazon Cognito Identity SDK and Amplify JavaScript API Mappings